Unplagged/unplagged/readme.txt

 #####

-Just a change for to see if the post-checkout hook is working.
+Just a change for to check if the post-checkout hook is working.